Virtual versions of real-world objects have become increasingly important to many businesses. Read on to find out more about this exciting technology.

 Improve the customer experience when purchasing a product or entering a retail outlet by virtually modeling their customer journey.

 Digital twins are becoming more widely adopted across many industries.
-To create digital twins, these industries use specific software that allows them to run the complex monitoring required.
+To create digital twins, these industries use specific software to run the complex monitoring required.
 Some of the most popular digital twin software include:

 Azure digital twin